ngduc/api-now/README.md

 # json-now

-Launch an API Server to serve data from a JSON or JS file.
+Launch an API Server to serve data from a JSON or JS file with HTTPS support.

 Based on json-server.
+More features:
+- HTTPS support (with key, cert files).
+- Can take .json or .js file

 ### INSTALL